 Nunavut & NWT & PEI | No additional SR&ED credits |

-💡 Example: A startup in Ontario that spends $100,000 on R&D salaries could receive over $65,000 in tax credits through the SR&ED program, with more than $60,000 being refundable.
+📈 Example: A startup in Ontario spending $100,000 on R&D salaries could get back over $65,000 in combined credits.

 Eligible vs. Non-eligible type of work for SR&ED